SECURITY Refer to JOBS in Security Level Details - Permissions

 IMPORTANT You must select at least one of the Alerts options to be able to receive StdOut or StdErr files via email.
 See below.

 NOTE Job alerts appear on the Account > Monitor page when you toggle to Job Alerts.
-Refer to Job alerts.
+Refer to Job alerts - Legacy UI.

 You can configure to receive an StdOut or StdErr file via email after the job has run.

 NOTE You can download the job output file from within the email notification.
-The link expires after 7 days, however, you can also access and download the file in the Web Portal.
-Refer to The job view in the current UI or the Activities card in the New UI.
+The link expires after seven days, however, you can also access and download the file in the Web Portal.
+Refer to The job view - Legacy UI in the legacy UI or the Activities card in the New UI.

 |Select output choices||